Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks: Experimental Results

+On the other hand, for shot noise with the smoother Gaussian pulse type, STFT-GAN performed better overall than WaveGAN, with STFT-GAN exhibiting exhibiting excellent DTW density, coverage, and PSD distance.
+In this case, WaveGAN achieved worse fidelity as measured both by DTW density and PSD distance.

-Figure~\ref{fig:SN_PSD_comparisons} compares median PSDs for the one-sided exponential and Gaussian pulse types when the target event rate is $\nu=1$.
-These plots demonstrate that while WaveGAN accurately recovered the PSD for the one-sided exponential pulse type, it failed to capture the faster decay of the PSD for the Gaussian pulse type.
-Contrastly, STFT-GAN achieved excellent PSD fidelity for both pulse types.
+Figure~\ref{fig:SN_PSD_comparisons} compares median PSDs for the two pulse types when the target event rate is $\nu=1$.
+These plots illustrate the inability of WaveGAN to recover the larger PSD dynamic range for the Gaussian pulse type.

 Representative example target and generated time series for one-sided exponential shot noise for a target event rate of $\nu=0.25$ are plotted in Figure~\ref{fig:SN_waveform_examples}.
 From this figure, it can be seen that WaveGAN correctly learned to generate non-negative shot noise time series, while STFT-GAN generated time series with occasional small negative values.